What are QTL/GWAS?

 NAR Database Collections, Neuroscience Lexicon, and others.

-What are the main distinctions between QTL and association mapping?
+What are the main differences between QTL and association mapping?

-The main differences between QTL and association mapping are: (1) the level of
+The main differences between QTL and association mapping are: (1) the methods.
+They

 What animal species are currently included in the QTLdb?

 The Animal QTLdb is designed to house QTL results from multiple livestock

 species.
 The database was originally developed to house pig QTL (2005).